redFrik/raspberrypiWorkshop/README.md

 4. type `crontab -e` and add the following to the bottom `@reboot /usr/bin/python /home/pi/shutdown.py`
 5. `sudo reboot`, wait for a bit and then connect a cable/button between pin 3 (aka bcm2) and ground. see <https://pinout.xyz>

+copy files to & from rpi
+--

+one way is to use `scp` (secure copy) in your laptop terminal.

+to copy a file from your laptop desktop to rpi desktop directory type:

+`scp ~/Desktop/myfile.pd pi@192.168.1.52:Desktop`

+to copy another file from your rpi home directory to your laptop home directory type:

+`scp pi@192.168.1.52:testsines.pd ~`

+to copy a whole folder add the recursive flag `-r`. for example to move a folder from your laptop documents folder to your rpi home directory type:

+`scp -r ~/Documents/soundfiles pi@192.168.1.52:`

 useful terminal commands
 --